 by Van Roy

 This story is an unusual chapter out of Louisiana history and has always been one of our favorites.
-Please join us in this revisit, and don’t miss the Avoyelles Commission of Tourism story in this issue about the Northup Trail, a Louisiana trip worth the taking!
+Please join us in this revisit, and don’t miss the Travel Avoyelles/CENTRE de la LOUISIANE story in this month’s issue.
+We love Avoyelles!

 District Attorney Finds Passion and Purpose as published author of Central Louisiana history